EVMcrispr/evmcrispr-doc/cookbook/aragonDAO.md

 * Allow any address to create votes in the new Voting app.
 * Mint the sender one token, which they can use to pass votes and mint or burn more tokens for members in the new voting app.

-### Deposit tokens into a vault and set a payment schedule
+### Depositing tokens into a vault and setting a payment schedule

 ```
 # switch to Gnosis Chain